by Rita Johnson, Associate Director

 As we sit with partners in the global Church and ask the Spirit to help us dream, can we imagine expanding or beginning ministries to unreached people in slums?
 Currently, Karachi (Pakistan) and Mumbai (India) have two of the largest slum neighborhoods in the world.
-My colleague who has many contacts in India knows about a ministry in a slum in Delhi, but not Mumbai.
-Are there other holistic ministries serving in the slums of South or Central Asia?
+Are there holistic ministries serving in the slums of South or Central Asia?
 We’d like to know!

 If we stepped back and looked at a world map that highlights nations with millions of slum dwellers and millions of unreached people, we’d be focusing on:

 Asia (7): India, Pakistan, Bangladesh, Indonesia, Vietnam, Thailand and Myanmar

 Middle East (1): Iraq (which saw a huge jump in slum dwellers between 2000-2005)

 Among Frontier Fellowship’s active partnerships, only one right now focuses on serving people in cities.
 As our organization thinks about the future, we want to keep in mind where people yet-to-hear are going, and journey with our partners to be there as they arrive.
 We want to be open, too, if God leads us to new relationships with the global Church for outreach in slums.